turingschool/data_structures_and_algorithms/red_black_trees/README.markdown

  /
 N(R)
 ```
-Consider that a NIL leaf and a node colored black are the same logic
+NIL leaf and a node colored black are the same logic

 **Case Two (aka Left-Right - `N` is right child of left child)**